-The Delta Chi Educational Foundation encourages all alumni to show their support for the fraternity’s programs.
-Our fraternity is growing in membership and needs additional financial support to continue to reach out and support the new chapters and colonies.
-Leadership training is of significant importance to the success and stability of the undergraduate chapters, and programming like the A’s Academy and Leadership College truly help in creating our “Leaders of the Future”.
-Your financial assistance will have a profound impact upon the fraternity’s future.
+The Delta Chi Educational Foundation encourages all alumni to show their support for the Fraternity’s programs.
+Our Fraternity is growing in membership and needs additional financial support to continue to reach out and support the new chapters and colonies.
+Leadership training is of significant importance to the success and stability of the undergraduate chapters, and programming like the “A”‘s Academy truly help in Developing Men of Character.
+Your financial assistance will have a profound impact upon Delta Chi’s future.
 We thank you for your time and support.

 The Delta Chi Educational Foundation is proud to announce that it is offering scholarships to attend this year’s sessions of the Undergraduate InterFraternity Institute (UIFI) seminar.
 One scholarship is available for each Delta Chi Region, nine (9) total.
 Registration, plus a small amount to help with travel is covered by the scholarship.

 UIFI is a 5-day principle-centered approach to creating change within a Greek community.
 UIFI offers participants the opportunity to explore, define, and enhance their leadership skills, personal awareness, commitment to their fraternity or sorority, and grow to expect values based action from themselves and those they lead.
 The institute is interactive, fun, challenging, and intentional.
 During a session, you’ll experience hands-on interaction, experiential activities, discussion time, and personal reflection time.
 There is considerable focus on the positive aspects of fraternities and sororities in addition to important discussions about issues that threaten our future.